 Students will build their exhibits using the free online website platform Weebly.

-Each website should include at least one image-based slideshow, one custom-made map or timeline (using free platforms such as Google Maps, Timeline JS or Storymap), and one embedded original multi-media effort, such as a short video or a well-produced podcasts. [for all of these elements, see video tutorials below]
+NEW: Each website should consider employing various types of embedded multi-media tools, including image-based slideshow, custom-made maps or timelines (using free platforms such as Google Maps, Timeline JS or Storymap), and original multi-media efforts, such as a short video or a well-produced podcasts, but none of these elements are required. [for all of these elements, see video tutorials below]

 Exhibits may also incorporate multi-media elements from external sources, but students must acknowledge and properly credit all of those sources.